marcoheine-com/disseminationapp/README.md

 ### Tests in the Code

-There are several tests to check the different steps of the tool in the developer tools of the browser(str + shift + i).
+There are several tests to check the different steps of the application in the developer tools of the browser(str + shift + i).
 They need to be uncommented in the specific JavaScript file.

 In the file _public/assets/js/mendeleyapi.js_